gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="other-jvm"></a>
 ### Other JVM improvements

-#### Support running code quality tools on larger code bases
+#### Memory settings of code quality tools for larger code bases

 Gradle uses worker processes to run code quality tools like Checkstyle, CodeNarc and PMD.
-On larger code bases, these workers can require more memory than is provided by Gradle by default.
+On larger code bases, these workers can require more memory than what Gradle provides by default.

 In this release, Gradle supports configuring the minimum and maximum heap sizes of workers on all code quality tasks.

 #### Improved Checkstyle HTML report format

-The Checkstyle HTML report has been changed to only show files that have violations and to properly link to the files with violations from the summary table.
+The Checkstyle HTML report has been improved to only show files that have violations and to properly link to the files with violations from the summary table.

 The report also contains the version of Gradle and Checkstyle that were used to analyze the sources.

 #### Introduce JetBrains as a known JVM vendor

-It is now possible to use JetBrains as a known JVM vendor when referring to [JetBrains Runtime](https://www.jetbrains.com/jetbrains-runtime) when using [Toolchains](userguide/toolchains.html):
+It is now possible to use JetBrains as a known JVM vendor of [Toolchains](userguide/toolchains.html) when referring to [JetBrains Runtime](https://www.jetbrains.com/jetbrains-runtime):

 ```kotlin
 java {